CyR1en/site/src/contents/abouts/gear.md

 const hardware = {
 	computers: [
 		{
-			name: 'Macbook Air M4',
+			name: 'Macbook Pro M4',
-			desc: 'My portable arsenal that can take up any coding challenge on the go.
-Lightweight, powerful, and always ready for action.',
+			desc: 'My portable arsenal that can take up any coding challenge or any photography edits on the go.
+Powerful and always ready for action.',
 			tags: ['Laptop']
 		},
 		{